psychemedia/island-storynotes/henry_smith_contributions.md

 The following song, which constituted part of the vocal entertainment at the home-harvest at Landguard, I give from memory.
 Mr. Halliwell-Phillipps has printed two versions of it in his 'Nursery Rhymes' for the Percy Society, 1844.
 It will be seen that mine is more complete.
 In 1834 Mr. Buckstone introduced it in 'The May Queen'; but very imperfectly.
 In a note to the printed copy he says, "This song was sung about the streets of London more than forty years ago, by an old street-singer, who never sang any other; the late Mr. Charles Dibden, the younger, who had heard him, wrote the words from recollection, and at my request presented me with a copy." — J. B. B. It will be seen that, on comparing it with mine, it is a poor paraphrase, void of all the spirit and character of the original.

+1.

 The old carrion crow he sat upon an oak,
 Fol the rol, the rol, the rol, the rido.
 And he saw a saucy tailor cutting out a coat,
 With heigho, the old carrion crow cried caa, caa,
 Fol the rol, &c.

+2.

 "Wife, go and fetch me my arrow and my bow,"
 Fol the rol, &c.
 "That I may shoot this old carrion crow

-That cries caa, caa, caa," Fol the rol, &c.
+That cries caa, caa, caa,"
+Fol the rol, &c.

 3.

 The tailor he shot, but he missed his mark;
 Fol the rol, &c.
-And he shot his neighbour' s old sow through and through the
+And he shot his neighbour's old sow through and through the heart,

-heart,

-With heigho, the old carrion crow cried caa, caa, Fol the rol, &c.
+With heigho, the old carrion crow cried caa, caa,

-"Wife, go and fetch me some treacle in a spoon; "

 Fol the rol, &c.

+4.

+"Wife, go and fetch me some treacle in a spoon;"
+Fol the rol, &c.
 "For our neighbour's old sow is gone into a swoon;
-With heigho, the old carrion crow cried caa, caa, Fol the rol, &c.
+With heigho, the old carrion crow cried caa, caa,

-5. "Od dang it," cried the tailor, "I don't care a louse,"

 Fol the rol, &c.

+5.

+"Od dang it," cried the tailor, "I don't care a louse,"
+Fol the rol, &c.
 "For we shall have chitterlings, black puddings, and souse;
-With heigho, the old carrion crow cried caa, caa, Fol the rol, &c.
+With heigho, the old carrion crow cried caa, caa,

-6. Oh, the bells they did ring, and the bells they did toll;

 Fol the rol, &c.

+6.

+Oh, the bells they did ring, and the bells they did toll;
+Fol the rol, &c.
-And the little pigs squeak' d for the old sow's soul;
+And the little pigs squeak'd for the old sow's soul;
-With heigho, the old carrion crow cried caa, caa, Fol the rol, &c.
+With heigho, the old carrion crow cried caa, caa,
+Fol the rol, &c.

 We have here the arrow and the bow; the treacle (probably the theriac composition so extolled as a curative); and the satirical finale, which claim for the song a far higher antiquity than the other versions denote; and one of these is of the time of Charles I.